Ayoubsaab7/Sparse-relay-optimization-ADMM/README.md

 In addition to the design of each matrix, we would like to save energy in this network configuration by deactivating the ineffective relays.
 This calls for the modification of the chosen performance criterion to incorporate this extra requirement, which is termed as regularization in mathematical lingo.

 # C++ simulation
+To experiment with the code:
-To run the code, download the "Sparse-relay-optimization-ADMM" folder cointaing "main.cpp", "parameters.h", "functions.h" and "Eigen".
+1) Download the "Sparse-relay-optimization-ADMM" folder cointaing all the code.
+2) In "parameters.h", set the variable 'monteCarlo' to 1.
+3) Uncomment the line "//mimoObject.simulateTxRx(solution_vector);" in main.cpp.
+4) Compile main via the terminal command: g++ main.cpp -o experiment
+5) Run in executed in terminal: ./experiment

 # Contact: suggestions, comments, questions are welcome.
 ayoub.saab@mail.mcgill.ca